ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 If multiple rules match:
 - The one with the **highest Priority** is selected.
-- If multiple rules share the same priority, the rule with the **highest Rule No.** takes precedence.
+- If multiple rules share the same priority, the rule with the **highest Rule No** takes precedence.

 ## 3. Assignment execution
 Once the best-matching rule is identified, the system automatically assigns the corresponding **Sales Person** to the document.

-If a *Salesperson* has already been entered, no automatic assignment is performed.
+If a *Sales Person* is already assigned, the assignment remains unchanged.

 ## Manual assignment via UI function

-The Sales Order form includes a UI function called *Assign Default Salesperson*, available from the **Run** menu for each record.
+The Sales Order form includes a UI function called **Assign Default Sales Person**, available from the **Run** menu for each record.

-This function allows users to manually apply the same assignment logic described above, even when a Salesperson is already selected.
+This function allows users to manually apply the same assignment logic described above, even when a Sales Person is already selected.
 It evaluates the applicable rules and replaces the current assignment with the one determined by the best-matching rule (if found).

 This is especially useful when rules are introduced or updated after documents have been created, enabling users or managers to update existing assignments accordingly.

 > [!NOTE]
-> The function is only available for saved documents and is disabled when the document has a status of *Released* or higher.
+> The function is only available for saved documents and is disabled when the document has a state *Released* or higher.